Data Science Seminars: Bioinformatics Focus

 Specifically, the first part of the talk will discuss how a cross-modal representation of cardiac imaging, electrocardiogram, and genetic data can predict the future occurrence of cardiovascular events, thus shedding light on the relevance of multi-modal integration of medical test data for risk definition.
 The second part, instead, will explore the role of unconventional phenotypes to predict incident disease, particularly focusing on deep representation learning-derived factors from cardiac magnetic resonance imaging and single-nucleotide polymorphism data.

-Bruno Guindani – PostDoc @ DEIB DeepSE lab (Bersani)
+Bruno Guindani – PostDoc @ DEIB DeepSE lab (M. Bersani)

 The talk presents results from the SAFEST project (PRIN).
 Medical cyber-physical systems (CPSs) that integrate Patients, Devices, and healthcare personnel (Physicians) form safety-critical PDP triads whose dependability is challenged by system heterogeneity and uncertainty in human and physiological behavior.
 While existing clinical decision support systems support clinical practice, there remains a need for proactive, reliability-oriented methodologies capable of identifying and mitigating failure scenarios before patient safety is compromised.